What is Lent? Plus 12 Best Books For Lent Season

 The Women of Easter

-I enjoyed Liz Curtis Higgs Women of Christmas so much, that I’m eager to dive in to this one!
+I enjoyed Liz Curtis Higgs’ Women of Christmas so much, that I’m eager to dive into this one!
 We’ll get to spend time with 3 wonderful women named Mary.
 With 8 chapters and an included study guide (one of the coolest features of this author’s books), it should be great!
-I can only imagine hearing these women’s stories of the resurrection!

 Kindle, Audible, Hardback, ChristianBook, Independent Bookshop

-Here are a few of my favorite Christian fiction books for lent season.
-These Easter stories for adults will definitely help you connect with the Good News, and encourage reflection and preperation!
+Here are a few of my favorite Christian fiction New Testament stories that will definitely help you connect with the Good News, and encourage reflection and preparation in this season!

 As I’ve said before, Biblical fiction must be read as fiction, though it often helps us to picture, and possibly understand truth clearer, when talking about stories of the resurrection.